All Products

 Warning

-To use the port-forward command to forward requests, you must save the KubeConfig file of the Kubernetes cluster to your local host.
+To use the port-forward command, you must save the kubeconfig file of the Kubernetes cluster to your local host.
 This may cause security risks.
 We recommend that you do not use this method in production environments.

-1. Run the following command to enable a port of the local host for request forwarding and map the port of the local host to port 22 of the head pod in which the slurmctld runs in the cluster.
-By default, SSH uses port 22.
+1. Run the following command to enable a local port for request forwarding and map it to port 22 of the head pod running slurmctld.
+SSH uses port 22 by default.

 # Replace $NAMESPACE, $CLUSTERNAME, and $LOCALPORT with the actual values.